dcanones/blog/content/pages/cv.md

-- I got involved as intern in several projects as support staff where I performed several tasks like creating data models and visual reporting dashboards in Qlik, detailing system requirements, customer support by phone, or translating offers into English among others.
+- I got involved as intern in several projects as support staff where I performed several tasks like creating data models and visual reporting dashboards in Qlik, detailing system requirements, customer support by phone, or translating offers to English language among others.

 ---